johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

-The GTK+ clipboard manager [ClipIt](https://github.com/CristianHenzel/ClipIt) included with Crunchbang has a command line interface that can interact with the system clipboard (in theory), however, I could never get it to work, and neither could others, according to the old Cruncbang forums.
+The GTK+ clipboard manager [ClipIt](https://github.com/CristianHenzel/ClipIt) included with Crunchbang has a command line interface that can interact with the system clipboard (in theory), however, I could never get it to work, and neither could others, according to the old Crunchbang forums.
 So we'll need to grab another tool that does actually work, and the aptly titled **xclip** happens to just fit the bill:

     sudo apt-get install xclip

-Armed with xclip, we can now configure tmux to pipe our selection to xclip when hitting <kbd>Ctrl</kbd>+<kbd>C</kbd> in vi-copy mode:
+Armed with xclip, we can now configure tmux to pipe our selection to xclip when we hit <kbd>Ctrl</kbd>+<kbd>C</kbd> in vi-copy mode:

     bind -t vi-copy "C-c" copy-pipe "xclip -selection clipboard"

-Pasting is a bit more difficult because tmux shortcuts have precedence over the Vim ones, so we need to detect whether we're pressing
+Pasting is a bit more difficult because tmux shortcuts have precedence over the Vim ones, so we'll need to detect whether we're pressing
 <kbd>Ctrl</kbd>+<kbd>V</kbd> in a Vim session inside a tmux pane or just in
 a regular terminal pane.
 In the Vim pane case we'll simply pass the
 <kbd>Ctrl</kbd>+<kbd>V</kbd> through to Vim, otherwise we'll execute our tmux